robric/wiki-contrail-controller/RBAC.md

 # API Level RBAC

+If RBAC feature is turned on, API server requires a valid token to be present in the **X-Auth-Token header** of incoming request.
+If token is missing or is invalid, HTTP error 401 will be returned.
+API server trades token for user credentials (role, domain, project etc) from keystone.

 api-access-list object associated with domain or project holds rules of the form:

     <object, field> => list of <role:CRUD>